Home > Taking A Test > What is The Theory Test?

 The pass mark for the Hazard Perception Test is forty-four out of seventy-five.

-You will have to pass both parts of the Theory test in order to receive theory test certificate which you will be given on the day should you pass.
+You will have to pass both parts of the Theory Test in order to receive a theory test certificate which you will be given on the day should you pass.
 If you do not pass you must wait fourteen days before booking another test.

 When you attend the test centre for your theory test you must take your provisional driving licence with you.